EarthScope/mseed2esync/doc/mseed2esync.md

 ## <a id='description'>Description</a>

-<p ><b>mseed2esync</b> reads Mini-SEED, optionally subsetting to specific time ranges or channels, and prints an Enhanced SYNC listing.</p>
+<p ><b>mseed2esync</b> reads miniSEED, optionally subsetting to specific time ranges or channels, and prints an Enhanced SYNC listing.</p>

 <p >An Enhanced SYNC Listing includes the SEED quality indicator and an MD5 hash of the sample values.
 The MD5 hash of the sample values allows time series segments to be compared without directly comparing the sample values.</p>